johnsonjh/dps8m-proxy/README.md

 * `B` sends an IAC `BREAK` signal to the remote host
 * `S` displays some session statistics:
   ```
-  >> LNK - The user name '_abpAVAP6XF2Sc9kg33D3' can be used to share this session.
+  >> LNK - The username '_gRSyWHxPcMp2MWvtmWWF' can be used to share this session.
   >> SSH - in:   58 B,   out: 4.82 KiB, in rate:   4 B/s, out rate: 381 B/s
   >> NVT - in: 4.82 KiB, out:   57 B,   in rate: 381 B/s, out rate:   4 B/s
   >> LNK - link time: 13s